ukparliament/ontologies/meta/weeknotes/2026/21/index.md

 This Wednesday, [Librarian Anya](https://bsky.app/profile/anyaso.bsky.social) and her computational whiz kid colleague Michael, ventured south of the river to bid what they hope is not a final farewell to [House of Commons clerk Martyn](https://bsky.app/profile/martynpatrick.bsky.social).
 A splendid man who, when faced with our endless requests for information, has been nothing but patient and kind.

 The next time someone ill-educated in such matters suggests parliamentary procedure is somehow 'arcane', there is an answer to your problem.
 Simply contact Martyn, maybe take him down the pub, maybe buy him a Guiness, and maybe ask him some questions.
 We guarantee he'll be delighted to answer.
 People that know stuff often are.
 And a thing cannot possibly be 'arcane' if you can simply sit down with a nice chap over a pint of Dublin's finest and have it all explained.
+Parliamentary procedure is complicated admittedly and complex on occasion, but *never* arcane.

 Best of luck, Martyn.
 We hope to see you at the [Study of Parliament](https://studyofparliamentgroup.org/) conference in January.
 Between now and then, you will be much missed.